• Skip to content

 Official figures do not show the ‘hidden homeless’ – people staying temporarily with family or friends, living in squats or other insecure accommodation.
 The charity Crisis estimate about 62% of single homeless are potentially hidden from ‘official’ numbers.

-Impact of COVID-19 Pandemic on Homelessness
+Impact of COVID-19 Pandemic and Cost of Living Crisis on Homelessness

 The local authority has been involved in relocating many homeless people from hostels into other temporary accommodation where they were able to self-isolate from other residents where necessary.